IABTechLab/uid2docs/docs/sharing/sharing-security.md

 Authorization online determines what resources a user can access and what actions they can perform after they have been authenticated.
 This process involves:

 - Setting permissions and restrictions based on the user's role or account details.
 - Ensuring that users can only access information and functionality relevant to their privileges.

-Sharing participants must have an executed contract in place with UID2 in order to be authorized to send or receive raw UID2s or UID2 tokens.
+In addition, sharing participants must have an executed contract in place with UID2, and must have signed the UID2 Participation Policy, in order to be authorized to send or receive raw UID2s or UID2 tokens, with the exception of the two cases specified in [Exceptions](../getting-started/gs-sharing.md#exceptions) in the UID2 Sharing Getting Started document.

 To verify that your authenticated recipient is an authorized UID2 sharing participant, ask your UID2 contact.